liamca/AzureSearchComplexTypes/README.md

 # Azure Search Complex Types
 Demonstration on how to integrate complex data types with parent child relationships into Azure Search.

 This is a Visual Studio application that loads a JSON object into an Azure Search index and then performs various search queries.
-This is the JSON document that we will be working with:
+This is the JSON document that we will be working with which contains a set of contacts that include their various work locations:

 ![JSON Screen Shot](https://raw.githubusercontent.com/liamca/AzureSearchComplexTypes/master/json.png)